McG: 2007–present

 January 17, 2010, and ending after two seasons.
 On the same year, The CW gave a series order to Nikita, a remake of La Femme Nikita, which premiered on September 9.

 Since 2009, McG and Wonderland Sound & Vision have been lined up to produce numerous shows for a variety of networks: the Josh Friedlander-developed Camp Morningwood; Our Show, an NBC comedy project co-developed with Larry Charles about "a disparate group of people who begin making episodes of their favorite sci-fi show after it ends"; the Danny Comden-penned The Intruders; an untitled space Western conceived by Scott Rosenbaum; and Clive Barker's Hotel for ABC, about "a series of ghoulish incidents at a haunted hotel."
 However, like the majority of shows that get green-lit every season, none of them has actually aired or picked up for a full season.

-The recent line-up of shows he's been attached to are Zombies vs. Vampires, a buddy cop series about two officers, one of whom is a vampire, that deal with "zombie crimes"; a private eye series named I, PI he co-developed with Paul Scheuring; and the web series Aim High, premiered on October 18, 2011, on Facebook.
+As of the early 2010s, the line-up of shows he's been attached to are Zombies vs. Vampires, a buddy cop series about two officers, one of whom is a vampire, that deal with "zombie crimes"; a private eye series named I, PI he co-developed with Paul Scheuring; and the web series Aim High, premiered on October 18, 2011, on Facebook.

 On December 11, 2008, he was awarded the Kodak filmmaker of the year by CineAsia.

 Takashi Murakami and McG directed short Akihabara Majokko Princess, where Kirsten Dunst sings a cover of The Vapors' 1980 song "Turning Japanese".
 This was shown at the "Pop Life" exhibition in London's Tate Modern museum from October 1, 2009, to January 17, 2010.
 It shows Dunst dancing around Akihabara, a shopping district in Tokyo, Japan.

 In October 2011 McG was set to direct Puzzle Palace for the Summit Entertainment.

 On January 22, 2016, Deadline reported that McG will direct the reboot film for Masters of the Universe and will also oversee a rewrite of the script.
 It was announced on April 26, 2017, that McG would no longer be directing or involved with the film.

 In 2015, McG directed the horror comedy film The Babysitter starring Samara Weaving, Judah Lewis, Hana Mae Lee, Robbie Amell and Bella Thorne.
 The film was released on Netflix on October 13, 2017.
 In 2019, McG helmed a sequel, The Babysitter: Killer Queen, which was released on September 10, 2020.

 In March 2018, it was reported that McG would direct Rim of the World for Netflix from a screenplay by Zack Stentz.
 The film was released on May 24, 2019.